alexeyvolkoff/QHttpServer-Angular/README.md

 If you replace ng-model="newName" with ng-model="backend.userName", the user name will be getting updated in the top menu (and on the backend) right away while the user types in the Profile dialog.
 In this case the temporary *newName* variable is not needed.

 # Conclusion
-I believe the discussed approach can be concedered an interesting alternative to the classical AJAX interactions, especially when it comes to reducing the coding complexity and effort.
+I believe the discussed approach can be concedered a promising alternative to classical AJAX interactions and worth trying, especially when it comes to reducing the coding complexity and effort.
 Besides, it is more *data-centric*, which allows you to isolate the application levels properly and focus on data and business logic on each of them instead of coding and debugging the communication.
 Hope it helps someone.